DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 You need to choose the correct type of M.2 SSD depending on which Argon M.2 case you choose - SATA or NVME.
 NVME is newer technology and faster, but SATA is more than adequate for a DigiNode, unless you want the extra performance.
 Note that M.2 NVME and M.2 SATA connectors are different - SATA connectors have two gaps whereas NVME connectors have one.
 Learn more about the diference between NVME and SATA [here](https://www.pcguide.com/ssd/guide/nvme-vs-m-2-vs-sata/).
 The links below are for a SATA SSD.

-As of July 2022, a DigiNode requires ~40GB of space.
+As of July 2022, a DigiNode requires approximately 40GB of space.
 You can choose any size of SSD you want that is larger than this.
-I recommend a 250Gb SSD, or 500Gb to be more future proof.
+A 250Gb SSD would be an excellent choice, or 500Gb to be more future proof.

 Purchase:
 - [Amazon.com](https://amzn.to/3OZoVAK)